HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 ## Helm Chart `values.yaml`
 Helm Chart contains a `values.yaml` file, within which the Prereqs Checker configurations are set.
 For changing the state enable/disable the value of `enable` can be set to `true` or `false`.
 The checks are running periodically.
-The frequency can be configured using a value in cron syntax in `cronExpression` which by default is set to `0 8 * * *` i.e the cron job is run at 8AM every day.
+The frequency can be configured using a value in cron syntax in `checkSchedule` which by default is set to `0 8 * * *` i.e the cron job is run at 8AM every day.

 ## How to manually trigger the checks: